 CMS requires cost settlements to ensure that no CPE hospital is paid more than their actual costs.
 Interim and final Medicare Cost Reports are required to make this determination.
 Federal payments made by the State for services that exceed the federal share of the costs of the services must be repaid to CMS.
-We are currently in the process of calculating the interim cost settlements for SFY 2007 based on the "as filed" Medicare Cost Reports and additional Medicaid Schedules approved by CMS.
+Interim cost settlements are calculated using "as filed" Medicare cost reports and additional Medicaid schedules approved by CMS.
+The interim settlement for SFY 2008 resulted in a payment to CMS of approximately \$4.8 million.

 The final Medicaid cost reports schedules are not completed until the Medicare Intermediary has audited the Medicare Cost Reports, usually two years after the hospital fiscal year.
 This means the final cost settlement with CMS for the CPE Program is at least two years beyond the service year.
+At this time no final cost settlements have been performed.